 Starring John Cassavetes, Kerrie Keane, Helen Hughes, John Ireland, Duncan McIntosh

 An outrageously sick entry in the slasher sweepstakes from the early '80s, Incubus (which was promoted as The Incubus, perhaps to avoid confusion with the earlier William Shatner film) is comparatively low on graphic bloodshed but makes up for it with dashes of the supernatural, some marvelous small town atmospherics, a few good jolts, and a flood of tasteless dialogue that'll make you choke on your popcorn.
-Based on a particularly creepy, sleazy 1978 novel by Ray Russell (screenwriter of Mr. Sardonicus and X: The Man with the X-Ray Eyes), this one doesn't go too far depicting the explicit sexual horrors in its source but makes up for it with a barrage of icky casual dialogue like "The uterus was ruptured just like Mandy's," "What I saw under the microscope looked like sperm, but it was red," and "There was so much sperm in her that the hemorrhaging itself couldn't get rid of it," all delivered by Cassavetes no less.
-Oddly enough another 1981 horror film, Wes Craven's Deadly Blessing, dealt with the idea of an incubus as well but in far less graphic (and more gender-confused) fashion.
-This is easily the stranger and sicker of the pair, with grim undertones of loss, regret, repressed incest, emotional trauma, and lots of other nastiness boiling under the surface; the stark Canadian locations (including a creepy gothic museum library) just add to the weird atmosphere, which manages to carry the film over its occasional script speed bumps.
+Based on a particularly creepy, sleazy 1978 novel by Ray Russell (writer of Mr. Sardonicus and X: The Man with the X-Ray Eyes), this one doesn't go too far depicting the explicit sexual horrors in its source but makes up for it with a flood of queasy casual dialogue like "The uterus was ruptured just like Mandy's," "What I saw under the microscope looked like sperm, but it was red," and "There was so much sperm in her that the hemorrhaging itself couldn't get rid of it," all delivered by Cassavetes no less.
+Oddly enough another horror film released around the same time, Wes Craven's Deadly Blessing, dealt with the idea of an incubus as well but in far less graphic (and more gender-confused) fashion.
+This is easily the stranger and sicker of the pair, with grim undertones of loss, regret, repressed incest, emotional trauma, and lots of other nastiness boiling under the surface; the stark Canadian locations (including a creepy Gothic museum library) just add to the weird atmosphere, which manages to carry the film over its occasional script speed bumps.